 Work with a program that is aware of current trends in fraud and chargeback prevention

 We can all see that we are in an evolving world.
 Fraudsters are also evolving with new and advanced tactics.
-This calls for up to date measures in protecting your e-business from fraud as well as reducing chances for chargebacks.
+That calls for up to date measures in protecting your e-business from fraud.
+As well as reducing chances for chargebacks.

-For instance, a buyer can easily claim that they did not receive a certain product even if the seller has proof of delivery.
+For instance, a buyer can easily claim that they did not receive a particular product even if the seller has proof of delivery.

-This is why it is imperative for every eCommerce seller to have protective strategies as fraud and chargebacks is a menace they have to deal with in their business.
+That is why every eCommerce seller must have protective strategies as fraud and chargebacks are a menace they have to deal with in their business.

 With the above tips, you are well geared with what it takes to protect eCommerce business from fraud and subsequently reducing chargebacks.